core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 |                        message_3                        |
 |                                                         |
 ~~~~~~~~~~~
-{: artwork-align="center"}

-In this second example, the Initiator asks the EDHOC Responder about its support for KUDOS ('ead\_value' = ASK).
-In EDHOC message\_2, the Responder indicates that it does not support KUDOS at all ('ead\_value' = NONE).
-Finally, in EDHOC message\_3, the Initiator does not include the KUDOS\_EAD item, since it already knows that using KUDOS with the other peer will not be possible.
-After the EDHOC execution has successfully finished, the Initiator is aware that the Responder does not support KUDOS, which the two peers are not going to use with each other.
+{: #fig-edhoc-ead-example-2 title="Example of EDHOC Execution with Signaling of Support for KUDOS (the EDHOC Responder Does Not Support KUDOS)" artwork-align="center"}

 # Security Considerations {#sec-cons}

 Depending on the specific key update procedure used to establish a new OSCORE Security Context, the related security considerations also apply.

-As mentioned in {{ssec-nonces-x-bytes}}, it is RECOMMENDED that the size for nonces N1 and N2 is 8 bytes.
-The application needs to set the size of each nonce such that the probability of its value being repeated is negligible.
-Note that the probability of collision of nonce values is heightened by the birthday paradox.
-However, considering a nonce size of 8 bytes there will be a collision on average after approximately 2^32 instances of Response #1 messages.
+As mentioned in {{ssec-nonces-x-bytes}}, it is RECOMMENDED that the size for the nonces N1 and N2 is 8 bytes.
+Applications need to set the size of each nonce such that the probability of its value being repeated is negligible throughout executions of KUDOS that aim to update a given OSCORE Security Context, even in case of loss of state (e.g., due to a reboot occurred in an unprepared way).

+Considering the birthday paradox and a nonce size of 8 bytes, the average collision for each nonce will happen after the generation of 2<sup>32</sup> (X, nonce) pairs generated by a given peer (see {{ssec-nonces-x-bytes}}), which is considerably more than the number of such pairs that a peer is expected to generate throughout the update of a given OSCORE Security Context using KUDOS (in fact, that number is expected to typically be 1).
+Yet, determining the appropriate nonce size also ought to take into account the possible use of KUDOS in no-FS mode (see {{no-fs-mode}}), in which case every execution in no-FS mode between two given peers considers the same CTX_BOOTSTRAP as the OSCORE Security Context to update (see {{no-fs-signaling}}), hence raising the chances of reusing a nonce.

 Overall, the size of the nonces N1 and N2 should be set such that the security level is harmonized with other components of the deployment.
-Considering the constraints of embedded implementations, there might be a need for allowing N1 and N2 values that are smaller in size.
+Considering the constraints of embedded implementations, there might be a need for allowing N1 and N2 values that have a size smaller than the recommended one.
 This is acceptable, provided that safety, reliability, and robustness within the system can still be assured.
-Although using nonces that are smaller in size means that there will be a collision on average after fewer KUDOS messages have been sent, this should not pose significant problems even for a constrained server operating at a capacity of one request per second.
+That is, if nonces with a smaller size are used and thus a collision will occur on average after fewer KUDOS executions that aim to update a given OSCORE Security Context, care must be taken to ensure that this does not pose significant problems, e.g., considering as benchmark a constrained server operating at a capacity of one request per second.

 The nonces exchanged in the KUDOS messages are sent in the clear, so using random nonces is preferable for maintaining privacy.
-If instead a counter value is used, this can leak some information about the peers.
-Specifically, using counters will reveal the frequency of rekeying procedures performed.
+Instead, if counter values are used (see {{key-material-handling}}), this can leak information such as the frequency according to which two peers perform a key update.

 As discussed in {{Symmetric-Security}}, key update methods built on symmetric key exchange have weaker security properties compared to methods built on ephemeral Diffie-Hellman key exchange.
 In fact, while the two approaches can co-exist, rekeying with symmetric key exchange is not intended as a substitute for ephemeral Diffie-Hellman key exchange.
 Peers should periodically perform a key update based on ephemeral Diffie-Hellman key exchange (e.g., by running the EDHOC protocol {{RFC9528}}).
-The cadence of such periodic key updates should be determined based on how much the two peers and their network environment are constrained, as well as on the maximum amount of time and of exchanged data that are acceptable between two consecutive key updates.
+The cadence of such periodic key updates should be determined based on how much the two peers and their network environment are constrained, as well as on the maximum amount of time and of exchanged data that are acceptable between two such consecutive key updates.

 # IANA Considerations # {#sec-iana}